albertllousas/kata-mars-rover/README.md

 ## To improve

-- Error handling: Crystal only provides for now a simple exception
+- Error handling: Crystal's way to do error handling is by raising and rescuing exceptions without typing methods, could be improved with a using a simple wrapper or a monadic structure
-- Mocking libraries:
+- Mocking libraries: https://github.com/waterlink/mocks.cr is not working with crystal `0.25.1`, so it was not possible to mock

 ## Contributing